tvoirand/ships/readme.txt

 ships

-version 0.14 of the 20180720
+version 0.15 of the 20180720

 added in this version:
+- shift storage improved (values directly in dict instead of just bounds)
-- shift values stored in shift_ranges dict
+- shift values written in output text file